dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     ![IaaS provider details after connection](img/tko-on-vsphere/38-Mgmt-cluster-3.png)

 1. Select **DEPLOY TKG MANAGEMENT CLUSTER**.

 1. Select the data center and provide the SSH public Key generated while configuring the bootstrap VM.
-    If you have saved the SSH key in the default location, execute the  following command in you bootstrap machine to get the SSH public key. cat /root/.ssh/id_rsa.pub
+    If you have saved the SSH key in the default location, run the  following command in you bootstrap machine to get the SSH public key.

+    ```
+     cat /root/.ssh/id_rsa.pub
+    ```

 1. Click **Next**.

     ![IaaS provider details after connection](img/tko-on-vsphere/39-Mgmt-cluster-4.png)